-measures currently taken by central banks in the major economies.
-The BOJ provided ample excess reserves by using various tools for money market operations, including an increase in the outright purchase of long-term government bonds.
-The BOJ also adopted credit easing measures in the current terminology.
-The assets purchased included asset-backed securities (ABSs) and asset-backed commercial papers (ABCPs).
-The BOJ also took unprecedented measures to secure the stability of the financial system, including the purchases of stocks held by financial institutions.
+Looking back at the BOJ's policy responses after the burst of the bubble, especially since the late 1990s, we can find the striking similarities to the policy measures taken by central banks in the major economies.8 The BOJ provided ample excess reserves by using various tools for money market operations, including an increase in the outright purchase of long-term government bonds.
+The BOJ also adopted credit-easing measures in the current terminology.
+The assets purchased included asset-backed securities (ABSs) and asset-backed commercial paper (ABCP).
+In addition, the BOJ took unprecedented measures to secure the stability of the financial system, including the purchases of stocks held by financial institutions.

-In theory, such unconventional monetary policy can be implemented by combining the two elements of the central bank balance sheet, size and composition.
-The size corresponds to expanding the balance sheet, while keeping its composition unchanged (narrowly-defined quantitative easing).
-The composition corresponds to changing the composition of the balance sheet, while keeping its size unchanged by replacing conventional assets with unconventional assets (narrowly-defined credit easing).
+In theory, such unconventional monetary policy can be implemented by combining the two elements of the central bank balance sheet, size and composition, as discussed by Bernanke and Reinhart (2004).
+The size corresponds to expanding the balance sheet, while keeping its composition unchanged (narrowly defined quantitative easing).
+The composition corresponds to changing the composition of the balance sheet, while keeping its size unchanged by replacing conventional assets with unconventional assets (narrowly defined credit easing).